-- On an iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 and above: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 - Tap Settings > General > Date & Time and turn on Set Automatically